 Does the idea of a tax refund this Spring have you thinking of new kitchen cabinets?
 New kitchen cabinets breathe life into a tired kitchen.
 There are so many options.
 Where should you start?
 What makes a good cabinet?
-Here’s some tips straight from the horse’s (well the kitchen cabinet contractor) mouth.
+Here are some tips straight from the horse’s (well the kitchen cabinet contractor’s) mouth.

 Loving It or Leaving It?